Vayne228/Test/README.md

 ### Connect dependencies

 The application needs an environment.
-At least, you need python, and dependencies for it.
-All dependencies can be obtained from dockerhab, take then from there.
+At least, you need Python, and dependencies for it.
+All dependencies can be obtained from Docker Hub, take them from there.
-Make(Or edit if there is already one) the **Dockerfile** file in the `quickstart_docker/docker/application` with the following content:
+Make (or edit if there is already one) the **Dockerfile** file in the `quickstart_docker/docker/application` with the following content:

 ```
 # Use base image from the registry